sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 If we can detect that options are saved before or not, it can be used to fix this issue.
 And remember that original option value is stored as string, and always returns true, as long as it is stored.
 So if we query for the original option value, query will return false if option values are never saved before and query will return true if option values are saved before.
 Updating the rule expression to `userWantsToSeeIt|!hasRunBefore` will fix the issue.

-Declare a new const field in the options class
+Declare another const field in the options class

 ```csharp
 /// Full path into registry for boolean value of IsDisplayingYellowCommand, to be consumed by UI context rule